 Collaborative Water Program students complete their specialist training in their respective home departments or schools, while working with students from a variety of disciplines such as science, engineering, economics, and governance, in two interdisciplinary courses (WATER 601 and WATER 602).
 These courses capture both theoretical and practical components, including in-class lectures, field-work, interdisciplinary group work and individual research seminars.

 “The amount I’ve learned simply by spending so much time with my peers from such varied disciplines is immeasurable.
-We all have valuable input and specialized knowledge, but none of us can solve complex water problems on our own, or within our own small bubbles of expertise.” – Amy Dietrich, MES candidate in Geography and Environmental Management.
+We all have valuable input and specialized knowledge, but none of us can solve complex water problems on our own, or within our own small bubbles of expertise.
+Spending time getting to know my classmates through WATER 601 and 602, even simply by being exposed to the way they think and the questions they ask, has helped me broaden my perspectives on issues.
+I am grateful to have had the opportunity to get to know people in the CWP whom I would have likely never have crossed paths with otherwise.” – Amy Dietrich, MES candidate, Geography and Environmental Management

 WATER 601 provides an overview of current issues and challenges in water research and management from a variety of disciplines including, water science, engineering, governance and economics.
 Students are exposed to key theories, concepts and terminology from various water-related fields and begin to develop connections with peers and water researchers from different areas of study.

 “In WATER 601, it was great how responsive to feedback the professors were.
 We got to pick our own projects and focused on a large global view.
 This was a good experience for me as I worked with people from different parts of the world and projects in areas of the world I don't know enough about.
-It really broadened my horizons.” – Christopher Muirhead, Master's student in Civil and Environmental Engineering.
+It really broadened my horizons.” – Christopher Muirhead, MASc Candidate, Civil and Environmental Engineering.

 WATER 602 uses the Grand River watershed as a “living laboratory” to study basin characteristics and issues from a variety of perspectives.
 Students travel across the watershed and have the opportunity to meet and connect with water practioners, researchers, and passionate citizens concerned with watershed health.

 “During the week of WATER 602, we were thrown into a variety of hands-on situations.
-Whether it was strapping on hip-waders to go electrofishing, getting our hands dirty identifying benthic organisms, or taking a swim down the Grand River.
+Whether it was strapping on hip-waders to go electrofishing, getting our hands dirty identifying benthic organisms, or taking a swim down the Grand River, WATER 602 had me asking myself: “Is this real?
+Am I really getting a credit to explore the outdoors for a week?”
 We were introduced to people from all around the watershed: from First Nations and Mennonites, to farmers and fishers, to water activists and habitat restorers.
-I never knew just how much was happening within my own watershed until exposed to all these different perspectives.” – Laura Chandler, a Master's student in Applied Mathematics.
+I never knew just how much was happening within my own watershed until exposed to all these different perspectives.” – Laura Chandler, MMath candidate, Applied Mathematics.